denten-books/plain-text/main.md

 agency, however circumscribed by the affordances of the system.
 A tack opposite to estrangement is familiarization, but which it becomes possible to bring ghosts out of the shadows and into the revealing light.
-I want to foreshadow now what will become the punchline of this chapter: namely that the ghost in the machine cannot be reduced to some vague notions of value--these are merely a distraction that lies plainly upon the surface--but, agency itself, which, for now, necrotically attaches itself to dead things like systems, mediums, and automated discourses.
+I want to foreshadow now what will become the punchline of this chapter later: namely that the ghost in the machine cannot be reduced to some vague notions of value--these are merely a distraction that lies plainly upon the surface.
+The conspicuous ghostly apparition (indicating the absence of a living subject) is agency itself, which, for now, necrotically attaches itself to dead things like systems, mediums, and automated discourses.
 If all this talk of value, ghosts, and necrosis sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the textual algorithm and someone able to help us reason about Kittler's computational conundrum.
-On to Marx then, through the machine that although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threating all at once.
+On towards Marx then, through the machine that although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter